- Pay for student lunch/Check lunch balance

 The National School Lunch Program (NSLP) is a federally assisted meal program created to offer healthy, balanced meals to students.
 Participating school districts receive reimbursement and donated food items from the United States Department of Agriculture (USDA) for every qualifying meal served.
 Eligible families may qualify for a free or reduced meal rate.

 A qualifying lunch includes the following items.
 Students who are eligible for Free/Reduced price meals must have all components for a qualifying meal in order for the meal to be provided at a reduced price or at no charge.

 A qualifying lunch includes:

 - Meat or Meat Alternative

 Students must take 3-5 of the components or servings listed above and must include at least ½ cup fruit or vegetable to qualify as a Meal Deal.

-If your student purchases a "Meal Deal," he/she will only be charged the meal price set by the District.
-Students who select additional items or a meal that does not qualify as a Meal Deal will be charged "a la carte" or per item.
+If your student purchases a qualifying meal he/she will only be charged the meal price set by the District.
+Students who select additional items or a meal that does not contain the components necessary to qualify as a meal will be charged "a la carte" or per item.